MicrosoftDocs/bot-docs/articles/designing-bots/index.md

 Note that none of these things directly relates to how smart, how much natural language, whether the bot uses machine learning or which programming language was used.
 Simply put: Users won’t care.
 They will, though, care a lot if your bot makes them type too much, talk too much, repeat what they want several times or have to explain things the bot should automatically know already.

+	Tip: User experience is everything.
+That doesn't change whether you are building a bot, an app or both

-Whenever you are not sure about the right design approach, we suggest you to step back and forget you are building a bot: How would you solve that problem in an app or a website?
+Whenever you are not sure about the right design approach, we suggest you to step back and forget that you are building a bot: How would you solve that problem in an app or a website?

-Likely the answer won’t be far from that, simply because decades of learned lessons around building great UX aren’t going to be thrown away simply because we are now building bots.
+Likely the answer won’t be far from that, simply because decades of learned lessons around building great UX aren’t going to be thrown away simply because we are now building bots instead.
 If you are a developer with plenty of experience designing great user experiences on web or apps, here’s the great news: That experience does count, a lot, when building bots.

 Trust your instincts.
 If something feels like it doesn’t make sense, then it probably doesn’t.